Help ensure patients are ready to treat a severe low with Gvoke HypoPen® (glucagon injection)

 • For patients between the ages 2 and 11 who weigh less than 100 lbs

-• Lasts 24 months from date of manufacture when stored at room temperature3
+• Lasts 24 months from date of manufacture when stored at room temperature5

 Where Patients Can Keep Gvoke HypoPen

 Gvoke HypoPen comes in a convenient two-pack.
 Patients should have it available at all times no matter where they are.
+Store in original sealed pouch until time of use.
 Store at room temperature (68° to 77°F).
 Do not refrigerate or freeze.

 Home illustration